Saving 80,000 Gold in Another World for My Retirement

 Saving 80,000 Gold in Another World for My Retirement (老後に備えて異世界で８万枚の金貨を貯めます, Rōgo ni Sonaete Isekai de 8-Man-Mai no Kinka o Tamemasu) is a Japanese light novel series written by FUNA.
 The series originated on the Shōsetsuka ni Narō website, before being published in print with illustrations by Tōzai by Kodansha beginning in June 2017.
-As of March 2023, eight volumes have been released.
+As of January 2025, ten volumes have been released.
 A manga adaptation, illustrated by Keisuke Motoe, began serialization on the Niconico-based Suiyōbi no Sirius platform in June 2017.
-As of February 2023, the manga's individual chapters have been collected into eleven volumes.
-An anime television series adaptation by Felix Film premiered in January 2023.
+As of October 2024, the manga's individual chapters have been collected into thirteen volumes.
+An anime television series adaptation produced by Felix Film aired from January to March 2023.

 Plot

 Mitsuha Yamano is a high school orphan with little money from inheritance.
+Her college application was rejected and she lost her entire family in an accident.
 After being pushed off a cliff, Mitsuha accidentally gained the ability to teleport and travel between Earth and a medieval world from an interdimensional entity.
-Worried if she ever were to lose this ability and get stuck in either world, she makes it her goal in exploiting her power to exchange foreign currency and modernized items or jewelry for retirement funds in her exploration.
+Worried if she ever were to lose this ability and get stuck in either globe without retirement funds, she makes it her goal to exploit her power to exchange currency, jewelry, and Earth products while in the course of her exploration of the new world.